b3-exmo/b3-exmo.github.io/docs/Critical thinking/impossible-gospel.md

 # 😳 Impossible Gospel
 This presentation of ideas isn't wholly original, but I have yet to find where it actually came from.
 I first encountered it [presented by a fellow named Keith Walker](https://youtu.be/NzdIgOO4Pp8) on YouTube.
 I'm going to try to relate the idea here by text.

 The gospel as presented in LDS scripture is not what mainstream Christianity teaches.
 The Mormon version is pretty much hopeless&mdash;impossible even.
-Much like how the LDS church teaches that [[Gods Conditional Love|God's love is conditional]], I will attempt to demonstrate that Jesus Christ's Atonement is *also* conditional.
+Much like how the LDS church teaches that [[Gods Conditional Love|God's love is conditional]], I will attempt to demonstrate that Jesus Christ's Atonement is *also* conditional as presented in the [[Book of Mormon]].

 &nbsp;